Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 3. **User Interactions**: Ongoing improvements to create a more immersive gaming experience.
 4. **Expansion Opportunities**: Investigating potential narrative expansions based on user suggestions and feedback.

-Based on player feedback collected, we will implement key updates for continuous improvement:
+Based on player feedback from the last event, the following key updates will be implemented for continuous improvement:
 1. Enhance clarity in onboarding instructions to assist new players.
 2. Further refine gameplay mechanics for balanced challenges and overall enjoyment.
 3. Improve user interactions to heighten immersion during gameplay.